Selected Questions and Answers

 Voracity saves money on software, hardware and consulting resources, while expanding your enterprise information management (EIM) capabilities in support of digital business initiatives -- all from one Eclipse pane of glass.

-All the features/functions listed below are supported in the IRI Voracity data management platform and constituent IRI Data Manager and IRI Data Protector suite products (excpect FACT and Chakra Max, respectively).
+All the features/functions listed below are supported in the IRI Voracity data management platform and constituent IRI Data Manager and IRI Data Protector suite products (excect FACT which is supported but comes at a premium).
 Refer to the Components here.

 GUI refers to the IRI Workbench Graphical User Interface.
-IRI Workbench is a free Integrated Development Environment (IDE), built on Eclipse,™ for integrating and transforming data with the SortCL program in Voracity, IRI CoSort, and all other IRI software.
+IRI Workbench is a free Integrated Development Environment (IDE), built on Eclipse,™ for designing and managing the jobs which integrate and transform data through the SortCL program in Voracity, IRI CoSort, and all other IRI software.

 DTP refers to the Data Tools Plugin (and Data Source Explorer) in the IRI Workbench.
 DDF refers to Data Definition Files, the metadata for source and target data layouts.